 If an advertiser cannot offer delivery to some locations, this must be made clear upfront.
 Claims which imply that a marketer can deliver to areas that they cannot must be avoided (Achica Ltd, 6 August 2014).

 As the UK is made up of England, Scotland, Wales, Northern Ireland and multiple islands off the coast of each, an absolute claim to offer “[Free/£X/Next Day] UK Delivery” should mean that the marketer offers the advertised delivery service to all of these locations (Noa & Nani Ltd, 18 November 2015).
 If, for whatever reason, a company is unable to extend their delivery service to certain postcodes, the islands, or the Highlands, then an absolute “UK delivery” claim is likely to mislead.
-Qualifying this with exclusions is unlikely to be sufficient as this will result in a misleading contradiction rather than a clarification (contrary to rule 3.9).
+Qualifying this with exclusions is unlikely to be sufficient as this may mislead by contradicting the claims that they qualify (contrary to rule 3.9).

 Because the Highlands of Scotland are part of the UK mainland, ads should not state “UK Mainland Delivery” if this excludes the Highlands, or any other location that falls within the major landmass of Great Britain.
 It may be acceptable to refer to the UK mainland when excluding the islands and Northern Ireland, providing the ad clearly qualifies the claim to make this clear.
 However, “Mainland GB” is a better claim to use if Northern Ireland is excluded.